czhang54/Optimization/README.md

   + Initialization methods for the optimizers (src/Prior.cpp)
   + Specific optimization algorithms (src/Algorithm.cpp)

+I am continuously working to make this project serve as a library for more general purposes.

 Directories:
   + include: contains all the headers
   + src: contains all the source files
-  + example: contains the interface to start the simulation
+  + example: contains example programs to do some simulation

 Requirement:
   + Eigen: a convenient matrix library that can be downloaded at http://eigen.tuxfamily.org/index.php?title=Main_Page#Download